Foods that contain natural digestive enzymes

 Kefir is a fermented milk beverage that contains many digestive enzymes, including lipases, proteases and lactases.
 These enzymes break down fat, protein and lactose molecules.

-Raw sauerkraut, or fermented cabbage, picks up digestive enzymes during the fermentation process.
+Raw sauerkraut, or fermented cabbage, picks up digestive enzymes during fermentation.
 Proteases, lipases and amylases.
-High temperatures may deactivate its digestive enzymes
+High temperatures may deactivate its digestive enzymes.

-Kimchi is made by fermenting soybeans with salt and koji, a type of fungus.
+Kimchi ferments soybeans with salt and koji, a type of fungus.
 Kimchi is another dish made from fermented vegetables.
 It’s fermented with bacteria of the Bacillus species, which produce proteases, lipases and amylases.
 These enzymes digest proteins, fats and carbs.

-Miso is made by fermenting soybeans with the fungi koji, which adds digestive enzymes, such as lactases, lipases, proteases and amylases.
+Miso ferments soybeans with the fungi koji, which adds digestive enzymes, such as lactases, lipases, proteases and amylases.

 Kiwi has a protease called actinidain.
 This enzyme helps digest proteins and is commercially used to tenderize tough meats.